 But, you might be wondering …

 More specifically, a sustained assimilating protein shake.
-Meaning that it is a blend of proteins, primarily whey, to supply your body without interruptions over a 3 to 4 hour time period.
+Meaning that it is a blend of proteins, primarily whey, to break down and supply your body with amino acids over the course of a few hours.

 The truth of the matter is a sustained assimilating protein powder that is made up of primarily whey protein is the best option for a protein before bed.
 You want to use whey protein because of the high essential amino acid content contained within the protein.

-By using a higher quality protein source that gives your body more of the essential amino acids it needs, you are setting yourself up for better recovery, promoting lean muscle growth, and helping you burn fat while you sleep!
+By using a higher quality protein source that gives your body more of the essential amino acids it needs, you are setting yourself up for better recovery, promoting lean muscle growth, and helping you increase your fat loss efforts!

 Because once again, it’s not that eating after dinner is bad, it’s overeating in calories and eating the wrong macronutrients before bed that you should be concerned about.

 If you’re already eating or drinking protein before bed, you can improve your results by improving the quality of your protein source or protein powder.
 No different than when you improve the qualities of the foods you eat you can set yourself up for better results.

 If you're looking for help with your nutrition plan or tracking your food, you can download the My TransPHORMation App or reach out for help!... or both!